dapopov-st/arXiv-llms-assistant/README.md

 - Goal 2: Run RAG over new papers, helping with generating questions to gain a deep understanding, for example.
 For this purpose, RAG is evaluated with different configurations and the best evaluated configuration is selected.

 ### Installation and requirements
-Using this project requires installing exllamav2, then cloning the desired quantization of the model.
+- Using this project requires installing exllamav2, then cloning the desired quantization of the model.
 For this project, 6.0bpw was chosen since it fits on two 3090s and has very [minimal quality loss compare to full model](https://huggingface.co/turboderp/Mixtral-8x7B-instruct-exl2).
 The most amount of memory used in the project was about 44 GB, but to fit on a single 24GB GPU, 3-4bpw model could probably be chosen at a small quality tradeoff.
 Mixtral quantized with exl2 can be installed as follows:

-- `pip install huggingface-hub[cli] exllamav2`
+- `bash pip install huggingface-hub[cli] exllamav2`
 - `huggingface-cli download turboderp/Mixtral-8x7B-instruct-exl2 --revision 6.0bpw --local-dir-use-symlinks False --local-dir MiStralInference/`
-In addition, parts of the project require Firefox and Selenium web driver.
+- In addition, parts of the project require Firefox and Selenium web driver.
 See installation instruction [here](https://dev.to/eugenedorfling/installing-the-firefox-web-driver-on-linux-for-selenium-d45)
 - Package requirements used for this project are listed in requirements.txt, but not all of them may be necessary depending on use case

 ### Evaluation